 I want to avoid the time and expense resulting from a Brief Adjudicative Hearing (Brief Enforcement Hearing) before the Presiding Officer.
-Therefore, I am filing both the C-1 and F-1 reports, completing the Statement of Understanding, and enclosing a check or money order in the amount of \$200 (\$100 for each late filed report), in lieu of an October 21, 2020, Brief Enforcement hearing being held.
+Therefore, I am filing the F-1 Report, completing the Statement of Understanding, and enclosing a check or money order in the amount of \$100 for the late filed report, in lieu of an October 21, 2020, Brief Enforcement hearing being held.

-I understand that this will resolve all issues with the PDC regarding my failure to timely file the C-1 and F-1 reports, provided that a check or money order for \$200, your missing reports are completed on-line, and this signed Statement of Understanding are all received by Thursday, October 15, 2020.
+I understand that this will resolve all issues with the PDC regarding my failure to timely file the F-1 Report, provided that a check or money order for \$100, your F-1 Report completed on-line, and this signed Statement of Understanding are all received by Thursday, October 15, 2020.

-I further understand that Commission staff will not be scheduling a Brief Enforcement hearing before the Presiding Officer regarding my obligation to timely file the C-1 and F-1 report that were due within two weeks of becoming a candidate.
+I further understand that Commission staff will not be scheduling a Brief Enforcement hearing before the Presiding Officer regarding my obligation to timely file the F-1 report that was due within two weeks of becoming a candidate.